MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-collect-outstanding-balances.md

 ---
 title: Collect Outstanding Balances
-description: Learn how to send a reminder to a customer about a payment that is due and add charges, or fees to the payment because of the delay.
+description: 'Learn how to send a reminder to a customer about a payment that is due and add charges, or fees to the payment because of the delay.'
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: payment due, debt, overdue, fee, charge, reminder ms.date: 04/01/2021 ms.author: edupont
+ms.search.keywords: 'payment due, debt, overdue, fee, charge, reminder' ms.date: 04/01/2021 ms.author: edupont
-ms.openlocfilehash: f2c12e89ced755a220cabf2d4b5712741deab7aa
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
-ms.locfileid: "6439426"
 ---
 # <a name="collect-outstanding-balances"></a>Collect Outstanding Balances